15 Bible Verses About Surrendering to God

 Next, imagine God’s strong arm reaching down and lifting it from you.
 Every time you start to worry about the burden, remind yourself that God has lifted it.
 It’s in his hands.

-3. Repeat this process as many times as needed.
+3. We repeat this process as many times as needed.

 God wants to carry your burdens for you.